Power analysis: Power analysis and algorithmic security

 Power analysis provides a way to "see inside" otherwise 'tamperproof' hardware.
 For example, DES's key schedule involves rotating 28-bit key registers.
 Many implementations check the least significant bit to see if it is a 1.
 If so, the device shifts the register right and prepends the 1 at the left end.
 If the bit is a zero, the register is shifted right without prepending a 1.
 Power analysis can distinguish between these processes, enabling an adversary to determine the bits of the secret key.

 Implementations of algorithms such as AES and triple DES that are believed to be mathematically strong may be trivially breakable using power analysis attacks.
 As a result, power analysis attacks combine elements of algorithmic cryptanalysis and implementation security.

 Standards and practical security concerns

 For applications where devices may fall into the physical possession of an adversary, protection against power analysis is generally a major design requirement.
 Power analyses have also been reportedly used against conditional access modules used in pay television systems.

 The equipment necessary for performing power analysis attacks is widely available.
 For example, most digital storage oscilloscopes provide the necessary data collection functionality, and the data analysis is typically performed using conventional PCs.
-Commercial products designed for testing labs are also available.
-The open-source ChipWhisperer project was the first complete toolchain of open-source hardware & software for power analysis experiments.